Typhoon Saomai

-Typhoon Saomai, known in the Philippines as Super Typhoon Juan, was considered the most powerful typhoon on record to strike the East coast of the People's Republic of China.
+Typhoon Saomai, (Note: The name Saomai (Vietnamese: sao Mai, [saːw˧˧ maːj˧˧]) was contributed by Vietnam and means Venus in Vietnamese.) known in the Philippines as Typhoon Juan was considered the most powerful typhoon on record to strike the East coast of the People's Republic of China.
 It was the eighth tropical storm, fifth typhoon, and third super typhoon of the 2006 Pacific typhoon season recognized by the Joint Typhoon Warning Center.
 According to the Japan Meteorological Agency, Saomai was the seventh tropical storm and fifth typhoon of the season.
-The name "Saomai" was submitted by Vietnam, and is from the Vietnamese word for "morning star" (sao Mai), a reference to the planet Venus.
+PAGASA also gave the local name Juan to the typhoon.

 The typhoon brought heavy rain and wind to areas of the Mariana Islands, the Philippines, Taiwan, and the east coast of China during early August.
 It was responsible for 456 deaths and $2.5 billion (2006 USD) in damage.
 Saomai affected many of the same areas affected by Tropical Storm Bilis a month earlier, and the China Meteorological Administration reported that Saomai was the strongest typhoon that ever occurred over China's offshore region as well as the most powerful typhoon ever to make landfall over mainland China.